crossfireup/study/system/readme.md

                       "popl %ebx                "
                       );
             ```
-          - int 3 : debug exception 3
+          - INT 3 : debug exception 3
             - cc in byte code
             - Interrupt redirection does not happen when in VME mode; the interrupt is handled by a protected-mode handler.
             - The virtual-8086 mode IOPL checks do not occur.
 The interrupt is taken without faulting at any IOPL level